2019 March 12 to 18

 Upon arrival in Quito, we’ll be transferred to our stylish and modern hotel.
 Due to late flight arrivals for many, we’ll have the evening on our own to settle in and rest from traveling.
 Group activities begin the next morning.

-We will start our morning with a drive to Quilotoa, a long extinct volcano crater full of emerald green water.
+We will start our morning with a drive to Quilotoa, a long-extinct volcano crater full of emerald green water.
 The drive to Laguna Quilotoa displays a beautiful view of the regal Andean mountains, passing through many indigenous towns and farmlands and the ancient canyon of Zumbahua.
-The trip through these quaint villages of this area provide a fantastic glimpse into one of the most authentic parts of the country.
-It is possible to hike down into the crater onto the lakeshore (45 min), with an optional mule ride out if you feel too tired to make the trek back up.
-After this short excursion we will have a tasty packed lunch.
-In the afternoon we will return to the hotel in Quito and have the remainder of the evening at leisure.
+The trip through these quaint villages of this area provides a fantastic glimpse into one of the most authentic parts of the country.
+We will hike down into the crater onto the lake-shore (45 min), with an optional mule ride out if you feel too tired to make the trek back up.
+After this short excursion, we will have a tasty packed lunch.
+In the afternoon we will return to the hacienda for dinner and a relaxing evening around the wood burning fireplace.

-Price includes: Airport transfers to/from Quito hotel; All accommodations in double occupancy for 4 nights in Quito and 3 nights at a charming countryside hacienda; all breakfasts, 5 lunches, and 5 dinners; Transfers between flights and hotel in Quito; Services of local bilingual guides; HE Travel professional tour director (subject to minimum participation); All hotel service charges, government taxes, porterage and meal gratuities when dining together; and entrance fees to activities and sites shown in the itinerary.
-HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+Price includes: Airport transfers to/from Quito hotel; All accommodations in double occupancy for 4 nights in Quito and 3 nights at a charming countryside hacienda; all breakfasts, 6 lunches, and 6 dinners; Transfers between flights and hotel in Quito; Services of local bilingual guides; HE Travel professional tour director (subject to minimum participation); All hotel service charges, government taxes, porter-age and meal gratuities when dining together; and entrance fees to activities and sites shown in the itinerary.
+HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who do not have other coverage.

-Not included: Transportation to and from Quito; 1 lunch and 1 dinner; Airport departure fees (total of $35-$60 depending on airports used); optional activities and spa treatments; Gratuities to guides; and personal items including: alcoholic beverages, snacks, laundry, and telephone calls.
+Not included: Transportation to and from Quito; 1 dinner; Airport departure fees (total of $35-$60 depending on airports used); optional activities; Gratuities to guides; and personal items including alcoholic beverages, snacks, laundry, and telephone calls.

 Optional Tour Choices:

 “I was pleasantly surprised at how spectacular Ecuador was during my visit.
-We meandered our way through Quito and hiked Cotopaxi and also descended into a breathtaking crater.
-The view from the top of the volcano was the most gorgeous sight I’ve seen in all my travels.
-I am excited to introduce our HE Travel guests to this glorious destination.” – Trisha Ashcraft, Salt Lake City, UT
+We meandered our way through Quito, mountain biked down the side of Cotopaxi Volcano and descended into a breathtaking crater.
+The view from the top of the volcano was a gorgeous sight I’ve seen in all my travels.
+I am excited to introduce our HE Travel guests to this glorious destination.” – Trisha Moses, Salt Lake City, UT

 Most of our trips draw more single travelers than couples.
 When couples do join us, it’s usually because they’re looking forward to interacting with a gay group.
 If they wanted a holiday by themselves they wouldn’t have signed up to travel with us.
 Furthermore, the activities included with our trips serve as natural ice-breakers.
 Within a day, you’ll be traveling with friends.
 You don’t need to pay the single supplement if you’re traveling alone.
 We’ll be happy to match you with a roommate.
 Pay the single supplement only if you want a bedroom to yourself.